What to do

 Rules for performers

-- All performers and staff have to use face coverings.
+- All performers, staff, and patrons have to wear face coverings.

 Rules for amplified sound